Hawaii's Big Island is often overlooked for the smaller islands of Oahu or Maui.

 The coral reefs here account for around 85 percent of all present in the United States.

-About one-fourth of the plants, fish, and invertebrates that call the Hawaiian coral reef home, can't be found anywhere else on the planet.
+About one-fourth of the plants, fish, and invertebrates that call the Hawaiian coral reef home can't be found anywhere else on the planet.

 One massive drawcard for divers is the presence of Manta Rays in the waters around the islands.
-The Kona coast is home to more than 200 of these gentle, 16-foot long giants.

 Diving isn't the only option – it's possible to see these creatures (among many others that live in the coral reefs around the island) from a snorkeler's perspective, too.